FRICTION STIR WELDING X RHEOCASTING

 The combined use of FSW and rheocasting is gradually emerging and should take place in the coming years.
 Indeed, with the awareness of the urgency in which we are on the environmental side, it will be necessary to change our production methods which are energy consuming and not renewable.

-Thus, sectors such as the automobile or telecommunications have to redesign their products.
+Thus, sectors such as automotive or telecommunications have to redesign their products.
 Yes, electric vehicles are better for the environment and yes, 5G will allow us to go faster and further, but under what conditions?
 With these new products, the demand for efficient heating and cooling systems is exploding.
 As a result, we had to find new techniques, more respectful of the environment.
 The rheocasting x FSW combo will address this niche.

 2. Zoom on telecom industry: the 5G Boom